calculusky/qrcode-movie-site/README.md

 **Qrcode Movie Site**

-This is a simple site that generates qrcode every 10 seconds that encodes link to some random movies.
+This is a simple website that generates qrcode every 10 seconds that encodes link to some random movies.

 **Live URL: [https://wombat-tie.cyclic.app](https://wombat-tie.cyclic.app 'https://wombat-tie.cyclic.app')**